CheAbe/SalesAnalysis/README.md

 This project presents a coffee sales analysis designed to showcase Python and Power BI skills through data cleaning, modeling, visualization, and insight generation.

 ## 1. Goal:
-To clean, analyze, and visualize the café’s sales data in order to extract insights that support operational optimization, revenue growth, and improved customer satisfaction, and to provide actionable recommendations based on the findings.
+To clean, analyze, and visualize the cafe’s sales data in order to extract insights that support operational optimization, revenue growth, and improved customer satisfaction, and to provide actionable recommendations based on the findings.

 ## 2. Key Questions
   - Which month delivers the highest revenue